 I hung out here for a few minutes — it’s extremely peaceful — then headed back to the main trail.

-The trail winds down the mountain, sometimes steeply, sometimes more easily.
+The trail continues winding down the mountain, sometimes steeply, sometimes more easily.
 The blazing is pretty good.
 Eventually, reaching the bottom, you’ll reconnect with the blue trail.

-This view is looking back up the trail I’ve just come down…
+This view is looking back up the trail I’d just come down…

 The brook downhill to your right is Black Brook.